 Management Reporting supports the Company's senior management by producing monitoring and analysis of the performance.
-The indicators monitored vary from monitoring of the quantity and quality of activities and operations to reporting of risk-adjusted profitability.
+The indicators monitored vary from monitoring of the quantity and quality of activities and sales to reporting of risk-adjusted profitability.
 Most of the indicators are monitored monthly, but selected indicators are monitored weekly or even daily.
 Internal Accounting also monitors the Company's market share and developments among competitors and in the operating environment.

-Besides the parties referred to above, supervision at Danske Mortgage Bank Plc is also undertaken by the Company's Risk Committee.
+Besides the parties referred to above, supervision at Danske Mortgage Bank Plc is also undertaken by the Company's Risk Council.
 The Committee's chairman is the Company's CEO.
-The purpose of the Risk Committee is to oversee the Company's compliance with all guidance on risk management set by the Board of Directors.
+The purpose of the Risk Council is to oversee the Company's compliance with all guidance on risk management set by the Board.

-More on the Danske Mortgage Bank Plc's risk management can be read on page 46 of the financial statements.
+More on the Danske Mortgage Bank Plc's risk management can be read on page 14 of the Annual report.